-- For any one subject the oscillation, at each test, has a constant extent over the visual field – the extent of apparent movements may have been just in the periphery of the visual field, just the examiner’s fingers appearing to oscillate, or, more extensive with the examiner’s hand and fingers appearing to oscillate; or more extensive throughout the visual field with the examiner’s fingers, hand and forearm appearing to oscillate; or possibly throughout the whole of the visual field with examiner’s whole arm appearing to oscillate.
+- For any one subject the oscillations, at each test, have a constant extent over the visual field – the extent of apparent movements may be just in the periphery of the visual field, i.e. just the examiner’s fingers appearing to oscillate, or, more extensive with the examiner’s hand and fingers appearing to oscillate; or more extensive throughout the visual field with the examiner’s fingers, hand and forearm appearing to oscillate; or possibly throughout the whole of the visual field with examiner and her arm appearing to oscillate.

 - The subject may report seeing only one or two very brief single ‘jerks’, up or down, of the examiner’s arm during the ten seconds of steady fixation on the examiner’s eye, when in fact there were no such jerks.
 These are normal illusions of no clinical significance on the part of any normal person under such circumstances.
-They do not persist and are not abnormal oscillations.
+They do not persist and are not part of PPO.

-- During successful EMDR, i.e. as EMDR continues and there is a steady step by step degradation of the details of the abnormal experiential flashback there is a simultaneous steady step by step and in step degradation of all features of the oscillopsia seen on serial testing in between treatment.
+- During successful EMDR, i.e. as EMDR continues and there is a steady step by step degradation of the details of the abnormal experiential flashback, there is a simultaneous steady step by step and in step degradation of all features of the oscillopsia seen on serial testing in between runs of EMDR treatment.

-- Some degree of PPO is ‘persistent’ in that it is always to be found at any time if there is even a fragment of an abnormal experiential flashback of PTSD type 1 that is revocable spontaneously or can be evoked voluntarily, and regardless of how long since any abnormal experiential flashback or fragment of one was last evoked.
+- Some degree of PPO is ‘persistent’ in that it is always to be found at any time if there is even a fragment of a proto-memory and its abnormal experiential flashback of PTSD type 1 that is re-evocable spontaneously or can be re-evoked voluntarily, and regardless of how long since any abnormal experiential flashback or fragment of one was last evoked.

 - If there is a suspicion that the subject is dissembling over a negative or a positive test result then the examiner can redo the test and oscillate the left arm, simulating a positive test result, or, have multiple re-tests over time.

 - The test gives a positive result before EMDR successful treatment for PTSD type 1 and gives a negative PPO visual test result immediately after properly-performed EMDR has successfully permanently eliminated the PTSD type 1 — no oscillopsia and no abnormal experiential flashback.
-This negative PPO visual test result contributes to the evidence base for the effectiveness of EMDR in successfully eliminating PTSD type 1 for that person, regardless of any other mental disorder still persisting, e.g. PTSD type 2, a psychotic or other mental illness — (PTSD type 1 is not all that uncommon in those with a psychotic illness and EMDR is no more or less effective in the presence of a psychotic illness.)
+This negative PPO visual test result contributes to the evidence base for the effectiveness of EMDR in successfully eliminating PTSD type 1 for that person, regardless of any other mental disorder still persisting, e.g. PTSD type 2, a psychotic or other mental illness.
+PTSD type 1 is not uncommon in those with a psychotic illness, and EMDR is no more or less effective in the presence of a psychotic illnesses.

 Some patients with PTSD type 1 have oscillopsia of all stationary objects throughout their whole visual field persistently, with no delay in onset and present all day everyday, with their head and eyes held perfectly still and with their head and eyes moving about (this had been the case with those first patients of Middle East and southern Europe ethnic origin who had been referred to the psychiatric practice in 1977 — and several other patients of southern European ethnic origin since) (See Section 7).

-- The features that are re-experienced, briefly or not so briefly, are (i) Sensations of the emotion felt during that moment e.g. the fear, anxiety, panic, disgust; (ii) A eidetic picture of aspects of what was seen during that moment e.g. a coloured, often a detailed still picture or a constantly re-running brief video clip of what was seen e.g. a threatening gun pointed at one; a grinning aggressive face of an angry superior at work while being reprimanded; a bloodied corpse at an accident, or at a bomb site, or at a murder site, or in a burnt out building; the background region of the room one was looking at from where one was listening to a frightening phone call, or from where one was having a panic attack; a vehicle seen immediately prior to an unavoidable collision; a shattered windscreen seen immediately after an vehicle accident; a face in a coffin; a colleague who was standing next to one who is now bleeding to death after being shot; the walls of the room in which one was being raped……There is myriad unique possibilities of what is ‘seen’ in people’s real-life abnormal experiential flashbacks. (iii) Re-hearing what was heard during that moment e.g. the words spoken, the screams, the screech of brakes, the crumbling metal, the gunfire, the breathing of a rapist…. (iv) Re-feeling what had been felt physically during that moment e.g. the pain, the penetration, the choking, the falling…. (v) Re-smelling of what was smelled during that moment e.g. the petrol, the putrefaction, the faeces, the smoke…..
+- The sensory experiences that have been ‘remembered’ but not fully processed and left as a proto-memory, are sensorily re-experienced on recall.
+The sensory re-experiences are (i) Sensations of the emotion felt during that moment e.g. the fear, anxiety, panic, disgust; (ii) A eidetic picture of aspects of what was seen during that moment e.g. a coloured, often a detailed still picture or a constantly re-running brief video clip of what was seen e.g. a threatening gun pointed at one; a grinning aggressive face of an angry superior at work while being reprimanded; a bloodied corpse at an accident, or at a bomb site, or at a murder site, or in a burnt out building; the background region of the room one was looking at from where one was listening to a frightening phone call, or from where one was having a panic attack; a vehicle seen immediately prior to an unavoidable collision; a shattered windscreen seen immediately after an vehicle accident; a face in a coffin; a colleague who was standing next to one who is now bleeding to death after being shot; the walls of the room in which one was being raped……There is myriad unique possibilities of what is ‘seen’ in people’s real-life abnormal experiential flashbacks. (iii) Re-hearing what was heard during that moment e.g. the words spoken, the screams, the screech of brakes, the crumbling metal, the gunfire, the breathing of a rapist…. (iv) Re-feeling what had been felt physically during that moment e.g. the pain, the penetration, the choking, the falling…. (v) Re-smelling of what was smelled during that moment e.g. the petrol, the putrefaction, the faeces, the smoke…..

 - The abnormal experiential flashback is experienced only whilst wide awake.
 When coming in the middle of the night its onset can have been triggered by a nightmare of similar frightening events.